FlorjanKlancar/qordr/README.md

 ## Information
+In this app it's possible to order and pay restaurants food by your mobile phone.
+After you finish your order, it pops up in admin dashboard.<br/>
+Admin dashboard also allowes you to have a bit of overview/statistics of how much orders you had in previous days etc.

 In this project I have learned about:
 * Creating a more complex React application
 * Stripe payment functionality